 Not in a 47-page manual that nobody reads, but in a living, accessible document that your au pair can reference anytime.
 Child profiles in an app like AuPairSync, a shared document, a family wiki — the format matters less than the fact that it exists and stays current.

 Update it when things change.
 Your child's new medication, a new food allergy, a change in school schedule — keep the information fresh.
+A weekly check-in is the perfect time to review whether any details need updating.

 Your au pair wants to do a great job.
 Give them the information they need to succeed.